mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/DOM/Elements.md

 });
 ```

+**Note:** If you assign the same `name` attribute to multiple elements, you can access them using `document.getElementsByName`.
+This will return a NodeList containing all elements with that name.
+Unlike `id`, it is common and valid to reuse `name` attributes for form elements.

 ## Summary

 Accessing HTML elements from JavaScript is fundamental to creating dynamic web pages.
-Whether you use `getElementById` for a specific element or `querySelectorAll` for multiple elements, these tools allow you to interact with the `DOM` efficiently.
+Whether you use `getElementById` for a specific element or `querySelectorAll` for multiple elements, these tools allow you to interact with the DOM efficiently.